asifnawazminhas/asifnawazminhas.github.io/_posts/Responsible_Disclosure/2025-02-11-RD-Open-Bug-Bounty.md

 - **First accepted report on OBB:** 2023-09-07
 - **Last submission in this batch:** 2023-11-18
-- **Method:** I used a mix of automated discovery (Shodan, Censys, targeted Google dorks) and custom Python scripts to find candidate targets,
+- **Method:** I used a mix of automated discovery (Shodan, Censys, targeted Google dorks) and custom Python scripts to find candidate targets, then validated results manually to avoid false positives.
-- then validated results manually to avoid false positives.
-Automation narrowed the search; manual validation produced clean, reproducible PoCs for that I submitted on the Open Bug Bounty platform.

 ---